litecart/litecart/README.md

 ## How To Change The Look Of Your Store

 Navigate to the folder ~/frontend/templates/ and you will find all HTML content and CSS files to edit.
-If you chose LESS instead of CSS during install you will need edit the .less files instead of .css and use a LESS compiler to build new CSS versions.
-We recommend downloading our [Developer Kit](https://www.litecart.net/addons/163/developer-kit) that has a preconfigured LESS compiler and JavaScript minifier.
+If you chose SCSS instead of CSS during install you will need edit the .scss files instead of .css and use an SCSS compiler to build new CSS versions.
+We recommend downloading our [Developer Kit](https://www.litecart.net/addons/163/developer-kit) that has a preconfigured SCSS compiler and JavaScript minifier.

 See our wiki article [How To Create a Template](https://www.litecart.net/en/wiki/how_to_create_a_template).